Distinguished University Professor Emerita, Department of Epidemiology & Population Health

 Dr. Shoshanah Trachtenberg Frackman Faculty Scholar in Biomedical Ethics

-Dr. Macklin is an adviser to the World Health Organization and the Joint United Nations Programme on HIV/AIDS (UNAIDS), an elected member of the National Academy of Medicine.
-She is a past president of the International Association of Bioethics and a former member of the Board of Directors.
+Dr. Macklin is an adviser to the World Health Organization and an elected member of the National Academy of Medicine.
+She is a past president of the International Association of Bioethics and a former member of the Association's Board of Directors.